Wyoming Interactive Logo

 • Fast page load speeds

-• Easily understood sitemap
+• An easily understood sitemap

 • High levels of accessibility

-• Long form content
+• Long-form content

-• Keyword optimized metadata
+• Keyword-optimized metadata

-• Keyword optimized headers
+• Keyword-optimized headers

-• Strong backlink profile
+• A strong backlink profile

-Additional considerations for GEO:
+Additional Considerations for GEO

-• Topical or time sensitive content with a visible published date performs well
+• Topical or time-sensitive content with a visible published date performs well

 The bottom line